 - 1-2 cups cooked quinoa or sushi rice

 - 1 avocado peeled and cubed

 - Place the cubed watermelon in a medium bowl.

 - Combine the vinegar, sesame oil, tamari, lime juice, miso and ginger in a blender and blend until smooth.

 - Pour the marinade over the watermelon and cover the bowl with film.
-Place in the fridge to "cure" for at least an hour and up to four.
+Place in the fridge to "cure" for at least a few hours or overnight.
 Gently stir one or twice.

 - Spoon a cup of quinoa in to a bowl, followed by a few good spoons of the watermelon.
 Add cubed avocado and sprinkle with fresh herbs.
 To finish, drizzle with a little more of the marinade.